Emerging in retail banking in the early 2000s, digital signage was commonly considered a logical extension of traditional in-branch communications

-What was becoming clear is that dynamic, animated or motion messages are far more successful at attracting more attention and generating more engagement than static signage.
-Flexible and programmable, digital displays can cycle through multiple messages that – in the same visual real estate – exceed the capacity of static merchandising.
+What became clear is that dynamic, animated or motion messages are far more successful at attracting more attention and generating more engagement than static signage.
+Flexible and programmable, digital displays can cycle through multiple messages that – in the same visual real estate – exceed the capacity of static branch merchandising.
 What could possibly be better than that?
 Quite a bit, it turns out.

 Using digital signage solely for the purpose of promoting products and services is really just scratching the surface.
 Retail banking digital signage in 2022 can (and should) be so much more.
 Just as in other retail settings, the branch environment is rich with communication opportunities, given the consistent flow of customers and prospects and the potential for high-value consultations, not just transactions.

-To help expand the effectiveness of your bank or credit union’s customer-facing digital signage and branch communications, we’ve gathered together our top-five best practices you can implement immediately to up your digital signage savvy.
+To help expand the effectiveness of your bank or credit union’s customer-facing digital signage and in-branch marketing, we’ve gathered together our top-five best practices you can implement immediately to up your digital signage savvy.

 #1 – Become More Customer Centric